Aspie96/blog/content/posts/free_software.md

 Legally, literary and artistic works are covered by *copyright*.
 Some uniformity across different countries is provided by the [Berne Convention](https://www.wipo.int/treaties/en/ip/berne/), which establishes a common set of legal principles.
 Copyright is automatic and it exists from the moment the work is fixed in a material medium.
 In general, preparing derivatives based on an existing work, reproducing it in copies or conveying it to the public are actions that, with some exceptions, require authorization from the copyright holder and are illegal if unauthorized.

-Software is covered by [copyright](https://en.wikipedia.org/wiki/Software_copyright) because it is either considered a kind of literary work or protected similarly to literary works in the United States, in the European Union and in other jurisdictions.
+Software is covered by [copyright](https://en.wikipedia.org/wiki/Software_copyright) because it is either considered a kind of literary work or protected similarly to literary works.

 Suppose you receive a program, made by someone else, in object form.
 You cannot study it and know what it does and how it works in detail, because you don't have the corresponding source code to read.
 You could technically distribute copies of the program (computers can always copy data), but you aren't legally allowed to do so without authorization.
 And modifying the program to make your own version is something you may be unable to do for both reasons.